-- 1.5.13 Annex 1 to this report sets down in detail the Cabinet's 2019-2023 initial budget proposals for the General Fund Revenue Budget, Dedicated Schools Grant, Housing Revenue Account, 2019-2023 Investment Plan, the 2019/20 Treasury Management Statement and Annual Investment Strategy. - 1.5.14 Cabinet's initial budget proposals are based upon available information and judgements at the time of the writing of this report.
+- 1.5.10 Cabinet's draft Budget proposals are based upon available information and judgements at the time of the writing of this report.
 There are a number of assumptions and judgements built into the figures presented that are outside the control of the Authority and need to be finalised.
-The initial budget proposals will therefore need to be subject to further review before they can be confirmed.
-The information to be assessed and finalised is: - (a) The Provisional and Final Local Government Finance Settlement announcements for 2019/20, including Capital announcements and Specific Grants (including the Dedicated Schools Grant (DSG) (due December 2018/ January 2019); - (b) Police and Crime Commissioner for Northumbria and Tyne and Wear Fire and Rescue Authority Precepts (due 5 February 2019 and 18 February 2019 respectively); - (c) Levies, including the Tyne and Wear element of the Durham, Gateshead, Newcastle Upon Tyne, North Tyneside, Northumberland, South Tyneside and Sunderland Combined Authority Transport Levy (The North East Combined Authority due January 2019); - (d) Tyne and Wear Joint Service Budgets (due January/February 2019); and - (e) Consideration of the impact of the economic climate on the residents of the borough and council tax payers.

-Therefore, as some external announcements are still to be received, it is recommended that Cabinet authorises the Elected Mayor, in conjunction with the Cabinet Member for Finance and Resources and other Cabinet Members, to work with the Senior Leadership Team to continue their joint review of these proposals.
+The draft Budget proposals will therefore need to be subject to further review before they can be confirmed.
+The information to be assessed and finalised is: - (a) The Final Local Government Finance Settlement announcements for 2019/20, including Capital announcements and Specific Grants (due no later than 31 January 2019); - (b) Police and Crime Commissioner for Northumbria and Tyne and Wear Fire and Rescue Authority Precepts (due 5 February 2019 and 18 February 2019 respectively); - (c) Levies, including the Tyne and Wear element of the Durham, Gateshead, Newcastle Upon Tyne, North Tyneside, Northumberland, South Tyneside and Sunderland Combined Authority Transport Levy (The North East Combined Authority due January 2019); - (d) Tyne and Wear Joint Service Budgets (due January/February 2019); and - (e) Consideration of the impact of the economic climate on the residents of the borough and council taxpayers. - 1.5.11 Therefore, as some external announcements are still to be received, it is recommended that Cabinet authorises the Elected Mayor, in conjunction with the Cabinet Member for Finance and Resources and other Cabinet Members, to work with the Senior Leadership Team to continue their joint review of these proposals and where necessary to make any required amendments.